All Episodes

 And investigators.

-Uh, you know, the the now infamous uh former FBI uh people who were kicked off the case when it was determined uh that they had this conspicuous and disgusting anti-Trump bias and prohillary bias.
+I mean, you've got, for example, he hired originally Lisa Page and Peter Strzok, you know, the now infamous former FBI people who were kicked off the case when it was determined that they had this conspicuous and disgusting anti-Trump bias and pro-Hillary bias.

-So I mean, it's a huge operation.
+So, I mean, it's a huge operation.

 What have they come up with so far?